 Here is a detailed infographic from AHA: “Excess Levels of Sodium: How Too Much Sodium Affects Your Health”.

-Decreased sodium intake helps to reduce blood pressure and risk of cardiovascular disease, stroke and end-stage kidney disease.
+Decreased sodium intake helps reduce blood pressure and risk of cardiovascular disease, stroke and end-stage kidney disease.
 A principal benefit of lowering sodium intake is a corresponding reduction in high blood pressure.2

 References: